bitcoin-dot-org/developer.bitcoin.org/docs/_sources/devguide/contracts.rst.txt

 Each contributor looks through their collection of Unspent Transaction Outputs (UTXOs) for 100 millibitcoins they can spend.
 They then each generate a brand new public key and give UTXO details and pubkey hashes to the facilitator.
 In this case, the facilitator is AnonGirl; she creates a transaction spending each of the UTXOs to three equally-sized outputs.
 One output goes to each of the contributors’ pubkey hashes.

 AnonGirl then signs her inputs using ``SIGHASH_ALL`` to ensure nobody can change the input or output details.
 She gives the partially-signed transaction to Nemo who signs his inputs the same way and passes it to Neminem, who also signs it the same way.
-Neminem then broadcasts the transaction to the `peer-to-peer network </en/developer-guide#term-network>`__, mixing all of the millibitcoins in a single transaction.
+Neminem then broadcasts the transaction to the Bitcoin `peer-to-peer network </en/developer-guide#term-network>`__, mixing all of the millibitcoins in a single transaction.

 As you can see in the illustration, there’s no way for anyone besides AnonGirl, Nemo, and Neminem to confidently determine who received which output, so they can each spend their output with plausible deniability.